simonbs/Runestone/README.md

 ![](https://github.com/simonbs/Runestone/raw/main/Sources/Runestone/Documentation.docc/Resources/hero.png)

-### 👋 Welcome to Runestone - a code editor for iOS with focus on performance
+### 👋 Welcome to Runestone - a plaon text editor for iOS with code editing features and a focus on performance

 Runestone uses GitHub's [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) to parse code to a syntax tree which is used for features that require an understanding of the code in the editor, for example syntax highlighting.